ISP: Parke County woman faces theft charge

 Lacey VanDuyn, 29, of Rockville, was arrested Tuesday morning and is held in Parke County Jail in lieu of $10,000 bond, 10% allowed, ISP said in a news.

-Police initiated a criminal investigation on March 15 after receiving information that a former employee at the Country Mark station in Rockville had stolen funds for self-gain in the amount of $3,549.
+Police began a criminal investigation on March 15 after receiving an allegation that a former employee at the Country Mark station in Rockville had taken funds for self-gain in the amount of $3,549.

 After reviewing the investigation, the Parke County prosecutor's office issued a warrant.